Assistant Professor, Biostatistics

 Primary Phone: 967-838-8244

 The primary goal of my research is to develop statistical methods and computational tools to solve real biomedical problems.
-I am particularly interested in statistical methods for genomics data with cell-type heterogeneity, clustered structure, and missing values.
+I am particularly interested in statistical methods for high-dimensional genomics data with cell-type heterogeneity, clustered structure, and missing values.
 My research spans cell type deconvolution, single-cell RNA sequencing data, mixed-effects models, machine learning methods, missing data, and proteomics data.

 2017 | University of Chicago, Chicago, IL | PhD, Biostatstics